PacLII Home | Databases | WorldLII | Search | Feedback

 PART 6B STATE LAND

-10. Leasing of stand
+10. Leasing of state land

-The Minister must must, on the advice of the Committee and upon a resolution of the Council of Ministers, register a lease on a state land.
+The Minister must, on the advice of the Committee and upon a resolution of the Council of Ministers, register a lease on a state land.

 10A.
 Application for a lease on state land